-To apply power to the Model 1186, first be sure that you have read Section 4.3, and that the unit is connected to the appropriate power source.
+To apply power to the Model 1193, read Section 4.3, and be sure that the unit is connected to the appropriate power source.

-Next, make sure that front panel switches are set to Normal condition.
-Then, plug provided power adapter (see section 4.3) first into the rear panel outlet of the Model 1186, and then into the acceptable power outlet (AC or DC depending on the model -UI or -DC).
-After both the local and remote Model 1186s are powered up, a synchronization process will occur to establish a link.
-The synchronization process should take only a few seconds (<5 sec).
-Any time one of the Models 1186 loses power (i.e., in a lightning storm), the local and remote units will re-synchronize before they can resume data transmission.
+Set front panel switches to Normal.
+Then, plug the provided power adapter (see section 4.3) into the rear panel outlet of the Model 1193 and then into an acceptable power outlet (AC or DC depending on the model -UI or -DC).
+After both the local and remote Model 1193s are powered up, a synchronization process will occur to establish a link.
+The synchronization process should take approximately 5 seconds.
+Any time one of the Model 1193s lose power (i.e., in a lightning storm), the local and remote units will re-synchronize before they can resume data transmission.

-When the local and remote units have established a link and are passing reliable data, the following LED conditions will exsit:
+When the local and remote Models 1193 have established a link and are passing reliable data, the following LED conditions will exsit:

-- · Fiber = GREEN
+Fiber = GREEN

-- · E1 = GREEN
+E1 = GREEN

-- · LOS = OFF
+LOS = OFF

-- · NS = OFF
+NS = OFF

-- · ER = OFF
+ER = OFF

-- \cdot TM = OFF
+TM = OFF